idearium/cli/README.md

 Each service object should provide:

+- `dockerLocation` (optional): The Docker location that a particular Kubernetes service object is associated with.
+This is usually provided with a `deployment` or `pod` object.
-- path, the filename within the Kubernetes environment path.
+- `path`: The filename within the Kubernetes environment path.
 The filename should not include the extension; but only `yaml` and `yaml.tmpl` are supported.
-- templateLocals, an array to provide a list of locals that should be passed to a `tmpl` file to create a `yaml` file.
+- `templateLocals`: An array to provide a list of locals that should be passed to a `tmpl` file to create a `yaml` file.
-- type, the type of Kubernetes object this service describes (i.e. `pod`, `deployment`, `namespace`).
+- `type`: The type of Kubernetes object this service describes (i.e. `pod`, `deployment`, `namespace`).

 ##### YAML templates